 - (a) When Authorized.
+A final administrative decision of the Town Manager or administrative staff made pursuant to this Land Use Code is only appealable in accordance with this section if: - (1) The Manager's final administrative decision approves or denies a use, building, structure, or accessory improvement for a specific property and is not a decision of general applicability within the Town such as an administrative

+&lt;sup>2 De novo means that the proceeding will be treated as a completely new matter as if it had not been previously heard or decided.

-A final administrative decision of the Town Manager or administrative staff made pursuant to this Land Use Code is only appealable in accordance with this section if: - (1) The final administrative decision approves or denies a use, building, structure, or accessory improvement for a specific property is an administrative interpretation of a provision of the Land Use Code made pursuant to Section 16-1-100; and - (2) The person appealing the final administrative decision (the "appellant") is an owner of property within the Town of Blue River and the owner's property is either (i) directly affected by the decision; or (ii) measured6 to be within three hundred (300) feet of the property subject to the final administrative decision; and - (3) The Town has not issued a license or permit which authorizes the use, building, structure, or accessory improvement for a specific property that is the subject of the appeal; and - (4) The appellant timely submits a notice of appeal pursuant to this Section. - (b) Notice of Appeal.
-Within five (5) business days of the date of the final administrative decision, the appellant shall submit to the Town a timely and complete notice of appeal.
+- interpretation of a provision of the Land Use Code made pursuant to Section 16-1-100; and - (2) The person appealing the Manager's final administrative decision (the "appellant") is an owner of property within the Town of Blue River and the owner's property is either (i) directly affected by the decision; or (ii) measured to be within three hundred (300) feet of the property subject to the Manager's final administrative decision; and - (3) The Town has not issued a license or permit which authorizes the use, building, structure, or accessory improvement for a specific property that is the subject of the appeal; and - (4) The appellant timely submits a notice of appeal pursuant to this Section. - (b) Notice of Appeal.
+Within five (5) business days of the date of the Town Manager's final administrative decision, the appellant shall submit to the Town a timely and complete notice of appeal.
+Submission of the notice of appeal shall be made by physical delivery to the Town Manager or, as an alternative to physical delivery, the notice of appeal may be transmitted by electronic mail if addressed to both the Town Manager and the Mayor at electronic mail addresses available on the Town's official website.
+To be deemed timely and complete, a notice of appeal shall include: (1) the name, telephone number, and electronic mail contact information for the appellant; (2) an explicit demand for appeal; (3) the address of the subject property and the approval provided to the property; (4) a description of the general errors, grounds, or reasons supporting the appeal; and (5) full payment of any Town required appeal fee established by the Town Manager as reasonably related to the cost of providing notice and conducting a hearing.
+Such fee is non-refundable. - (c) Notice Review.
+The Town Manager, in consultation with the Town Attorney, shall administratively determine whether a submitted notice of appeal is timely and complete.
+The appellant shall be promptly notified by the Town Manager of such determination.
+If deemed untimely or incomplete, the appeal shall be rejected without a right of further appeal. - (d) Processing.
+Upon receipt of a timely and complete notice of appeal: (1) no building permits or other Town authorizations or approvals shall be issued for the use, building, structure, or accessory improvement which is the subject of the appeal until the Town determined that the appeal is concluded; and (2) the Town Manager shall schedule the appeal to be considered by the Planning and Zoning CommissionBoard of Adjustment at the Commission's Board's earliest available opportunity. - (e) No Notice Required.
+Other than informally advising the appellant of the date and time of the scheduled appeal, no notice is required. - (f) Review and Decision.
+At the scheduled date and time of the appeal, the Planning and

-3 See Section 16-3-20 for definition of measured for determining distance between properties for purpose of this Land Use Code.
+&lt;sup>3 See Section 16-3-20 for definition of measured for determining distance between properties for purpose of this Land Use Code.